lf-lang/lf-lang.github.io/packages/documentation/copy/en/embedded/Zephyr.md

 of resource-constrained microcontrollers.
 In this guide we will see how LF programs can be built, programmed and debugged both in emulation and on real hardware.
 When developing LF programs for Zephyr we use a `west`-centric approach.
 Using `west`, which is the preferred build tool for Zephyr projects, requires structuring the code base and development flow as expected by `west`.
 To interact with the Lingua Franca Compiler we provide custom `west`-extensions which invoke `lfc` before building the Zephyr application.
-This in contrast to our Arduino-support, which is `lfc`-centric.

 ## Prerequisites
-- Linux or macOS development system
+- Linux or macOS development system.
+(The guide is written for Linux)
 - nrf52 Development Kit (optional)

 # Getting started
+The first step is to set up a proper Zephyr development environment.
+This includes:
+1. Installing dependencies
+2. Installing Zephyr SDK

-This section consists in part of borrowed sections from the [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
+Follow the relevant parts of the official [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
-Please refer to the official Zephyr documentation for more background and specifics regarding the use of `west`.
+It is not necessary to perform the steps under "Get Zephyr and install Python dependencies" as we will do these steps with LF Zephyr workspace we are going to create next.

-## Pull the lf-west-template
+## Setting up the LF Zephyr workspace

+1. Clone the template repository
 ```
-git clone https://github.com/lf-lang/lf-west-template lf-west && cd lf-west
+git clone https://github.com/lf-lang/lf-west-template lf-zephyr-workspace && cd lf-west
 ```

-## Install `west`

-1. Setup and activate a virtual environment
+2. Setup and activate a virtual environment
 ```
 python3 -m venv .venv
 source .venv/bin/activate
 ```

-2. Install `west`
+3. Install `west`
 ```
 pip3 install west
 ```